chadbaldwin/chadbaldwin.github.io/_posts/2024-07-30-everythings-a-case-statement.md

 SELECT @RandEventTypeID
 ```

 `ABS(CHECKSUM(NEWID())%5)+1` will pick a random number from 1 to 5.
 So the expected behavior of the script above would be to return one of those `EventTypeID` values at random...But that's not what happens.
-Try running it yourself, and you'll see it occassionally return NULL.
+Try running it yourself, and you'll see it occasionally return NULL.

 Here's why: